Architecture

 • Features:

-• REST endpoints for test listing and details
+• REST endpoints for listing runs, run details, trends, and marker stats

 • WebSocket endpoint for real-time event streaming